aseand/MIM.syncservice.documentation.html/README.md

-# MIM.syncservice.documentation.html
+# MIM.syncservice.portal.documentation.html
 Script to generate attribute, flow and sync rules documentation for MIM/FIM to html file.
+SynchronizationRules, MPR SET and workflow are included in html.

+Require Lithnet.ResourceManagement.Client.dll and Microsoft.ResourceManagement.dll
-Require user to have FIMSyncAdmins and service admin accesss
+Require user to have sync and service admin accesss (no SQL access i required)

-SynchronizationRules are included in html.
+Run MIM.syncservice.portal.documentation.html.ps1 on MIM server Script will download Lithnet.ResourceManagement.Client nuget if dll is missing in current directory

 ![](preview.gif?raw=true "Title")